trowski/fiber-rfc/rfc.md

      * @param mixed $value
      *
      * @throw FiberError If the fiber is running or terminated.
+     * @throw Throwable If the fiber callable throws an uncaught exception.
      */
     public function resume(mixed $value = null): void { }